devth/devth.github.com/_posts/2018-07-10-dec-deep-environmental-config.md

 to config) on the "right" way to do configuration but they primarily come down to three options:

-1. flat files in some predetermined format like JSON, YAML, properties files, EDN, etc.
+1. flat files in some known format like JSON, YAML, properties files, EDN, etc.
 1. environment variables
 1. config from a data store (which ironically requires separate initial config in one of the above two methods in order to access the data store)